How Plan Design May Impact Participant Behavior

-In the three different employer match formulas, the employer contribution is the same.
-You can see as the match "stretches," the participant contribution increases without increasing the overall matching contribution amount.
+In the two different employer match formulas illustrated above, the employer contribution is the same.
+You can see as the match "stretches," the participant contribution tends to increase without increasing the overall matching contribution amount.

-Contact your financial professional or representative from the The Principal® for more information.
+Consider making plan design changes to help maximize your participants' retirement outcomes.
+Contact your financial professional or representative from The Principal for more information.

 - Assuming pre-retirement annual gross income of $40,000.
-AON Consulting 2008 Replacement Ratio Study. http://aon.com/about-aon/intellectual-capital/attachments/human-capitalconsulting/RRStudy070308.pdf
+Aon Consulting's 2008 Replacement Ratio StudyTM www.aon.com/about-aon/intellectual-capital/attachments/human-capital-consulting/RRStudy070308.pdf

-Insurance products and plan administrative services are provided by Principal Life Insurance Company, a member of the Principal Financial Group® (The Principal®), Des Moines, IA 50392.
+Insurance products and plan administrative services are provided by Principal Life Insurance Company, a member of the Principal Financial Group (The Principal), Des Moines, IA 50392.